thanos-io/thanos/docs/governance.md

 All members may resign by notifying the [thanos-io@googlegroups.com][team].
 If you think a team member should be removed against their will, propose this to the [thanos-io@googlegroups.com][team].
 Discussions will be held there in private.

-### Can majority/suprmajority vote be done on Github PR by just approving PR?
+### Can majority/supermajority vote be done on GitHub PR by just approving PR?

 No,`[VOTE]` email has to be created.